FAQs

 • Michael Bruss of Bruss Project Management served as the project representative for the Preservation Alliance.
 He brought decades of construction management experience to this role.

-• No. The Gasholder and its accompanying two acres are listed in the National Register of Historic Places (thanks to the Concord Heritage Commission) and may well be worthy of (even higher) National Historic Landmark status.
-However, neither designation prohibits demolition, although they do afford recognition and access to some resources.
+• No. The Gasholder and its accompanying two acres are listed on the National Register of Historic Places (thanks to the Concord Heritage Commission) and may well be worthy of even higher National Historic Landmark status.
+However, neither designation prohibits demolition, although they do afford recognition and access to important preservation funding resources.
 Similarly, Concord’s demolition delay ordinance would allow time to explore alternatives to demolition but would not prevent it.

 The N.H.
-Preservation Alliance, Liberty, and the City of Concord have partnered in an effort to avoid demolition, share the costs of initial stabilization, and proceed toward full preservation.
-This is a complicated, long-range project with many obstacles, but we’re making progress by generating public support from people like you.
+Preservation Alliance, Liberty, and the City of Concord have partnered to avoid demolition and proceed toward full preservation.
+This is a complicated, long-range project with many obstacles, but we’re making progress with enthusiastic public support from people like you.

 • The Concord, NH Gasholder was taken out of service in 1952 when then-owner Concord Gas Company switched from manufactured gas to natural gas.
 Current and past owners have addressed many aspects of environmental remediation.
-Further study will likely be required to fully assess clean-up and management needs depending on how the property is redeveloped.
+Further study of the whole site will likely be required to fully assess clean-up and management needs depending on how the property is redeveloped.

 Manufacturing gas from coal and storing it in an underground tank was state-of-the-art energy production back in 1888 when the Gasholder was built.
-Freight trains delivered coal directly to the site where it was heated in an industrial oven to produce gas in a process called “destructive distillation.”
+Freight trains delivered coal directly to the site where it was heated in special industrial ovens to produce gas in a process called “destructive distillation.”
 Later, the gas’s illuminating power was increased by adding steam and oil to the process, creating “carbureted water gas.”
-Learn more in this video.
-Experts now know that this kind of activity results in environmental contamination that was not contained or addressed when the gas plant was active.
+Learn more in this short video.
+Experts now know that this kind of activity results in environmental contamination that was not fully contained or addressed when the gas plant was active.

-Fortunately, a stabilized and weather-tight Gasholder is expected to serve as a highly effective cap on any environmental contamination that remains underneath it from the 1888 - 1952 period of active use.
-By bringing our historic preservation expertise to the table, the N.H.
-Preservation Alliance is offering property owner Liberty an economical alternative to demolition and costly remediation.
-We’re helping Liberty minimize the financial impact on ratepayers, meet N.H.
+Fortunately, Liberty and the N.H.
+Public Utilities Commission expect that a stabilized and weather-tight Gasholder will serve as a highly effective cap on any environmental contamination that remains underneath it from the 1888 - 1952 period of active use.
+By bringing historic preservation expertise to the table, the N.H.
+Preservation Alliance is offering property owner Liberty an economical alternative to demolition and costly remediation, while helping Liberty minimize the financial impact on its customers, meet N.H.
 Department of Environmental Services remediation requirements, and save an irreplaceable historic resource.

 Substantial additional resources will be needed to achieve preservation and community goals.
 The availability of private capital and financing as well as public sector funds depends on the property’s ownership and use.
 Preservation grant monies and tax incentives could be available if certain preservation standards are met.
 Public infrastructure improvements and downtown tax relief programs are ways the City of Concord has helped similar properties in the past.
 Private fundraising has also been considered as a possible way to fill gaps.